Babina081/note-keeper-react-project/README.md

 7. Concepts of import and exports
 8. Difference between normal function, anonymous function and arrow function
 9. Dynamic rendenring of data using only javascript.
 For example- new Date().getFullYear() gives the current year.
+10. Use of Hooks (useState)
+11. @material-ui/icons
+12. @material-ui/icons
+13. Conditional Rendering
+14. Git Deploy (using gh-page)